ibm-cloud-docs/databases-for-redis/howto-user-management.md

 Before the arrival of [ACL support in Redis 6](https://redis.com/blog/getting-started-redis-6-access-control-lists-acls/){: external}, the `default` user had broad permissions and was used internally by {{site.data.keyword.databases-for}} and external users to manage {{site.data.keyword.databases-for-redis}} instances.

 With Redis 6.x, {{site.data.keyword.databases-for-redis}} no longer uses the `default` user internally.
-Instead, {{site.data.keyword.databases-for-redis}} instances are managed by the {{site.data.keyword.databases-for}} `ibm` user.
+Instead, {{site.data.keyword.databases-for-redis}} instances are managed by the {{site.data.keyword.databases-for}} `ibm-user`.

-If your instances currently use the `deafult` user (Redis 5.x), it's possible to continue doing so in the later versions, like 6.2.
+If your instances currently use the `default` user (Redis 5.x), it's possible to continue doing so in the later versions, like 6.2.
 However, continued usage of the `default` user after upgrading to v6.2 requires a password change, which is expected to limit permissions.
 These permission limitations are an expected behavioral change as part of a major version upgrade.
 Specifically, the following permissions are restricted for the `default` user, starting with Redis v6.2:

 - `config`: The `default` user cannot view, add, update, or delete database configurations.
 The `default` user also cannot create or manage database users and roles.
 - `acl`: The `default` user cannot create new users.